J-Bowley/Capstone-Project-21108699044/README.md

 # Capstone-Project-21108699044
-Code and Files used for NLP Analysis in Capstone Project 2024
+Code and Files used for NLP Analysis in Capstone Research Project 2024:

 "How do the components in public transport environments impact user wellbeing?
-A case study of London Bridge Station" This repository contains all code and files used in this capstone research project.
+A case study of London Bridge Station"

 VAD Norms Dataset by: Warriner, et al. (2013)